Skip to content

 There are three stages to the selection process.
 Members of the Medical School's Admissions Sub-Committee Selection Panel are involved at all stages.

-In order to establish an applicant’s potential to cope with the academic requirements of the programme, the initial assessment consists of screening applications according to whether they meet the specified minimum academic requirements shown in Appendices A and B. In the absence of documented exceptional extenuating circumstances provided at the time of application, applications that do not meet these minimum requirements will be deemed unsuccessful and will be notified of this decision by UCAS as soon as possible.
+In order to establish an applicant’s potential to cope with the academic requirements of the programme, the initial assessment consists of screening applications according to whether they meet the specified minimum academic requirements shown in Appendices A and B of the Admissions Policy found here.
+In the absence of documented exceptional extenuating circumstances provided at the time of application, applications that do not meet these minimum requirements will be deemed unsuccessful and will be notified of this decision by UCAS as soon as possible.
 The remaining applications will be ranked according to their overall prior certificated academic qualifications, eg GCSE and GCE A2 Level grades, Baccalaureate points, or degree classifications.
 From this ranking students will be identified for assessment of non-academic attributes and for interview.
 This means that not all applicants who have met the minimum academic requirements will proceed to the next ‘non-academic’ stage of the selection process; it will depend on their ranking (and consequently, the competition).
 Most of our applicants have strong academic records, such as a minimum of five A*s at GCSE.

 Applicants who meet the minimum academic requirements and are sufficiently highly ranked academically are assessed on non-academic criteria according to the information contained in their Personal Statement and the Referee’s Report given on the UCAS Application Form.
 Applications are reviewed by trained selectors and the following are assessed and scored: